Apply for Funding

 ACHF is offering a $3,500 funding opportunity in conjunction with FirstRisk Advisors to support the development of creative initiatives that address prevention, early intervention and treatment for mental and behavioral health disorders among students.
 The goal of these initiatives is to reduce the risk of mental and behavioral illness and injury among college students and to enhance both individual and community health as a strategy to support student learning.
 Click for more information.

-NEW!
 Kathy Mac Nurse Scholar Travel Funding Opportunity

 ACHF, through the Kathy Mac Scholar Fund, will offer funding to partially offset meeting registration, hotel, and travel expenses for one nurse or nurse practitioner, who has never been to an ACHA meeting, to attend the ACHA Annual Meeting.
 Click for more information.